Covid-19 caused massive disruption to global supply chains. This isn’t the first time businesses have experienced disruption and it won’t be the last.

 These strategies work well when all the pieces are operating smoothly.
 As we’ve seen in the wake of the coronavirus, however, the system breaks down quickly as soon as just one of the pieces in the supply chain is disrupted.
 In the future, finance, operations, procurement and supply chain leaders need to look beyond mere expense-minimization strategies and consider the financial cost of a potential disruption in their business.

 The global pandemic exposed serious flaws in many companies’ supply chains and reinforced the need to mitigate risk by putting a supply chain contingency plan in place.
-As manufacturers in China (and other parts of the world) began shuttering their factories, businesses back home suddenly realized they knew too little about their Tier 1 suppliers, much less suppliers further down the chain.
+As manufacturers have had to shutter their factories, businesses working with them have suddenly realized they knew too little about their Tier 1 suppliers, and suppliers further down the chain.